ulrichsantos/read.me/README.md

 - 🤔 I’m looking for help with React
 - 💬 Ask me about bank life
 - 📫 How to reach me: @UlrichSantos7
 - ⚡ Fun fact: I work for a bank but i hate.
-I'm lerning code to change my professional life.
+I'm learning code to change my professional life.